top of page

 Can I bring food or drinks?

 We definitely allow food for anyone with dietary restrictions, for infants, or those with medical conditions.
 Because our food vendors are allies and business owners, we do ask that you leave the food at home to support them.
 Accordingly, we definitely won't allow any large outside food items or coolers past the entrance.
-Also, there is absolutely no alcohol allowed to be brought onto the festival grounds.
+Also, there is absolutely no alcohol or glass allowed on festival grounds.

 What happens if I break the rules?